 Receivers are considered an all-in-one system, so if you have the choice of opting for an amp or a receiver and you aren’t sure which to go for, our team suggests the receiver.

-As a crucial part of your home theater, a receiver will have all the inputs you need to get set up for both video and audio.
+As a crucial part of your home theater, a receiver will have all the inputs you need to get set up for both video and music.
 Since it is an all-in-one device, it’s also a space-saving option for people who don’t have much room to spare.
 This is because all the components are condensed into one system rather than being separate parts.

 Amazingly, the price of a receiver will also be cheaper than if you opted for separate components.